Percy229/Supplementary/README.md

 1. Place your GIF file in the `input/` folder or provide the path in the command line.

-2. Run the following command to convert your GIF to an ATCG sequence:
+2. Run the following command to convert your GIF to get the comparison results of the converted ATCG sequence with sequences in randomly generated DNA pool:

     ```bash
     python convert_gif_to_atcg.py --input <path_to_your_gif> --output <path_to_output_file>